nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 ### Fonts

-As with many galleries, Pearl Ellis uses san serif fonts.
+As with many galleries, Pearl Ellis uses sasn serif fonts.
 The logo appears to be Neu Frutiger, which is very similar in style to Roboto.
 To maintain consistency with the branding I will use Roboto for headings and open sans for body copy.

 ---